Crisis In Ukraine

 The Jewish Federation’s response to this crisis will support the American-Jewish Joint Distribution Committee, Jewish Agency for Israel, and other agencies leading the effort on the ground, in Israel, and in the United States.

 Federations have invested millions over the decades to build Jewish life in Ukraine.
-While some organizations provide immediate relief, we plan to support the Ukrainian Jewish community throughout the crisis and after the war ends as they return, resettle, and rebuild.
+While some organizations provide immediate relief, we have supported the Ukrainian Jewish community throughout the crisis.
 The coordination and volume of the relief efforts are the results of years of our experience, knowledge, relationship building, and fundraising for the Annual Campaign.
 Donations allow us to move quickly, see areas of greatest need, and determine the best response by having a vantage point to see broad community-wide needs and pivot funding to areas of need as they arise.

 Volunteer